grafana/grafana/docs/sources/datasources/elasticsearch.md

 Grafana assumes that you are running the lowest possible version for a specified range.
 This ensures that new features or breaking changes in a future Elasticsearch release will not affect your configuration.

 For example, suppose you are running Elasticsearch `7.6.1` and you selected `7.0+`.
-If a new feature is made available for Elasticsearch `7.5.0` or newer releases, the `7.5+` option will be available.
-You will not be affected until you explicitly select the new `7.5+` option in your settings.
+If a new feature is made available for Elasticsearch `7.5.0` or newer releases, then a `7.5+` option will be available.
+However, your configuration will not be affected until you explicitly select the new `7.5+` option in your settings.

 ### Min time interval